etendosoftware/docs/compiled_docs.md

     The tool will know that the language to be translated will be Spanish.

-4. It goes through each of these XML files and translates what is in the source language to the target language, overwriting them for later use.
+5. It goes through each of these XML files and translates what is in the source language to the target language, overwriting them for later use.

-##### How to use the XML translation tool shown in an example
+#### How to use the XML translation tool shown in an example

 First of all, we start from the module `com.etendoerp.bankingpool` originally in English and we can see the Financial Type Configuration window:

 ![](https://docs.etendo.software/latest/assets/developer-guide/etendo-copilot/getting-started/banking-pool-en.png)

-1. You must generate the `com.etendoerp.bankingpool` translation module, you can see how to do it in [How to Create and Update Translation Modules](https://docs.etendo.software/latest/developer-guide/etendo-classic/how-to-guides/how-to-create-and-update-translation-modules/){target="_blank"}. <br> Initially all its fields will be in the source language and then it will be translated by the translation tool.
+1. Generate the `com.etendoerp.bankingpool` translation module, you can see how to do it in [How to Create and Update Translation Modules](https://docs.etendo.software/latest/developer-guide/etendo-classic/how-to-guides/how-to-create-and-update-translation-modules.md){target="_blank"}. <br> Initially all its fields will be in the source language and then it will be translated by the translation tool.

-    After having created the translation module in the modules folder we will find `com.etendoerp.bankingpool.es_es`
+    After having created the translation module in the modules folder, we will find `com.etendoerp.bankingpool.es_es`

 2. To execute translation tool, in a new terminal, run:
     ``` bash title="Terminal"